pprof Quick Guide¶

 Step 3: Check for GC Overhead¶

-Shows line-by-line CPU time in the search function.
-This identifies hot spots.
+Shows line-by-line sampled time inside the selected function.

 Or generate SVG: